toss/es-git/docs/reference/classes/Commit.md

 # Class: Commit

-A structure to represent a git commit
+A class to represent a git commit.

 ## Methods